|Open Burning||Recreational Burning|

 - The size of the pile to be burned shall be no larger than 6' diameter.

-- Burning violations may be subject to fines in accordance to Civil Infraction Penalty.
-First offense may be $75.00, second offense $150.00 and privileges revoked.
+- Burning violations may be subject to fines in accordance to Civil Infraction Penalty, and privileges revoked.

 - Acceptable Burn Items: Dry Leaves, Paper, Brush, Wood scraps.